50% of organizations will fail to comply with GDPR.

 - Demonstrate Accountability in All Processing Activities

 Purpose limitation, data quality and data relevance should be decided on when starting a new processing activity, but also applied to existing processing activities.
 This will help to maintain compliance in future personal data processing activities.
-Organizations must demonstrate accountability and transparency in all decisions regarding personal data processing activities.“Third-party service providers (i.e. data processors) must also comply, and this will impact an organization’s supply, change management and procurement processes,” said Mr. Willemsen. ”Accountability under the GDPR requires proper data subject consent acquisition and registration.
+Organizations must demonstrate accountability and transparency in all decisions regarding personal data processing activities.“Third-party service providers (i.e. data processors) must also comply, and this will impact an organization’s supply, change management and procurement processes,” explains Willemsen. ”Accountability under the GDPR requires proper data subject consent acquisition and registration.
 Pre-checked boxes and implied consent will no longer be sufficient.
 Instead, organizations will be required to implement streamlined techniques to obtain and document consent and consent withdrawal.”

 - Check Cross-Border Data Flows